 In December 1999, the Securities and Exchange Commission ("SEC") issued Staff Accounting Bulletin No. 101 ("SAB 101"), "Revenue Recognition," which provides guidance on the recognition, presentation, and disclosure of revenue in financial statements filed with the SEC.
 SAB 101 outlines the basic criteria that must be met to recognize revenue and provides guidance for disclosures related to revenue recognition policies.
-Management believes that the impact of SAB 101 will not have a material effect on our financial position or results of operations .
+This pronouncement will be effective in the fourth quarter of 2000, and management believes that the impact of SAB 101 will not have a material effect on our financial position or results of operations .